undergrad-partner-school

 Campus Life

 It is not all about learning and grades at University of Dallas: campus life is a crucial component of your educational experience.
-Find out some information about campus life at University of Dallas.
+Check out some info about social life at University of Dallas.

 Student Organizations

-In case you're interested in acting, there is a drama club you can consider joining.
-You have a talent for media and communication?
-University of Dallas publishes its own newspaper.
+For individuals with a passion for acting, there is a drama club available.
+For students interested in media and communication, University of Dallas publishes its own newspaper.

 Student Services

-At University of Dallas, there are many amenities required for a pleasant and safe life on campus.
+At University of Dallas, there are many amenities that make life on campus comfortable and safe.

 Career Services